Quiatus/game-concepts/README.md

 8. Print resource gain / loss messages
 9. Check if pop is at or above max space.
 If the same, triggers the appropriate alert
 10. Check if food status.
 If the food is low and consumption is equal or higher than production, trigger appropriate alert
+11. If there are units in queue, recruit them
-11. Calculate happines based on various conditions (taxes, alerts, etc.).
+12. Calculate happines based on various conditions (taxes, alerts, etc.).
 If happiness is at 0, triggers 'Riot' event.
-12. Calculate total might
+13. Calculate total might
-13. Displays all active alerts
+14. Displays all active alerts
-14. Re-generate DOM with the updated values
+15. Re-generate DOM with the updated values